lugatuic/lug-template/README.md

 To simply use the theme, copy the .sty file into the directory of your LaTeX code and insert `\usepackage{lugatuic}` in your preamble.
 (The preamble is the metadata before your `begin{document}`)

 If you have a Markdown document you want to convert into a slideshow, please see the instructions below.

+## Options

+All fonts and compilers supported by the original Seville theme are also supported by this theme!

+These font choices have the same caveats as they do in the original theme, which can be found [here](https://github.com/FMuro/seville?tab=readme-ov-file#options).

+Currently, the only default (and only implemented color theme) is GruvBox's dark theme.

 ## Markdown to Slides